Funding Opportunities and Support

 - Explore your idea

-- Use the links below to learn more about the types of support available and what you need to know before applying.
+- Use the links in the ‘Explore Funding Opportunities’ section below to learn more about the types of support available and what you need to know or consider before applying.

 - Get familiar with the application guidance

-- Read our guidance carefully before starting your application—this will give you the best chance of success.
+- Before starting your application, read our guidance carefully.
+This will help you understand what information is required and give you the best chance of success.

 - Ready to apply?

-- Jump straight to our Submit Your Application page.
+- Jump straight to our Submit Your Application page when you’re ready.

 Whatever stage you’re at, we’re here to help, so please do get in touch at [email protected] if you have any questions.